0/1 Constrained Optimization Solving Sample Average Approximation for Chance Constrained Programming: Properties of Sets and

 \section{Properties of Sets $\S$ and $\CF$}

-In this section, we pay our attention to feasible set $\CF$ in \eqref{l01-sG} and set $\S$ in \eqref{l01-s}, aiming at deriving the projection of a point onto $\S$ and their tangent and normal cones.
-To proceed that, we define a set used throughout the paper.
+In this section, we direct our attention to feasible set $\CF$ in \eqref{SCP} and $\S$ in \eqref{l01-s}, with the aim of deriving the projection of a point onto $\S$, as well as determining tangent and normal cones of these two sets.
+Before proceeding, we introduce a key set that remains significant throughout the paper.
 Let $\Gamma_+, \Gamma_0$, and $\Gamma_-$ be given by \eqref{notation-z}.
 We order indices in $\Gamma_+ :=\{i_1,i_2,\ldots,i_{|\Gamma_+|}\}$ as follows,

 Here, $ r:=\min\{s, |\Gamma_+|\}$.
 We note that $\|(\Z_{:n})^+\|=0$ for any $n\in\Gamma_0\cup\Gamma_-$, so the definition of $\Z_r^{\downarrow}$ implies that $\|(\Z_{:i_{r}})^+\|=\Z_r^{\downarrow}$.
 Based on this, we define the following set